 Looking at your MRR (monthly recurring revenue) is the best way to measure growth.
-It accounts not only for your incoming monthly revenue but also any other expansion revenue and upgrades.
+It accounts not only for your incoming monthly revenue but also for any other expansion revenue and upgrades.
 We’ve got more on measuring growth here.

-What is MRR and ARR?
+What are MRR and ARR?